pvdz/zeparser3/tests/testcases/parser/regexes/property_escapes/uflag/gen/Property_escapes_base_case/g.md

 `````
 throws: Tokenizer error!
-    The `\p` property escape is only legal with a u-flag, or as a webcompat edge case
+    Regex: The `\p` property escape is only legal with a u-flag, or as a webcompat edge case; Regex body had an escape that is only valid with an u-flag, but it had no u-flag

 /\P{Hex}/g
 ^------- error